evansbenj/SulaRAD/README.md

 I also have 1 lane of RADseq data paired end reads from 9 M. tonkeana individuals (1 female and 8 males).

 ## The approach
 I have combined the forward read from the M. tonkeana data with the single end reads from the other newer data.
 I have aligned these against the rhesus genome using `bwa` and `samtools` and done base recalibration with `GATK`.
+This resulted in ~60% of the reads mapping to the rhesus genome.

+I am now going to try this with stampy.
+First I need to format the rhesus genome with these two commands (on info):

+`/usr/local/stampy/stampy.py -G /home/ben/2015_BIO720/rhesus_genome/rhesus_masked /home/ben/2015_BIO720/rhesus_genome/macaque_masked_chromosomes_ym.fasta`

+this creates a .stidx file

+the next step is to build a hash table for the reference genome using this command:

+`/usr/local/stampy/stampy.py -g /home/ben/2015_BIO720/rhesus_genome/rhesus_masked -H /home/ben/2015_BIO720/rhesus_genome/rhesus_masked`

+This should create a .sthash file.